Staff can be contacted directly from this page by clicking on their names and titles.

 Livonia Office (Ext.
 13)

-Craig is the Research Council’s primary researcher of education and school finance issues.
-Craig served as the Research Council’s Director of State Affaris from 2006 to 2012 after serving as the Research Council’s Lent Upson-Loren Miller Fellow from 1993 to 1995.
-Prior to his return to the Citizens Research Council, Craig worked as a fiscal analyst for the Senate Fiscal Agency for six years and for the House Fiscal Agency as a fiscal analyst for three years.
-Before working for the Michigan Legislature, Craig worked as a Governor’s Management Intern in the Department of State, Office of Policy and Planning from 1995 to 1997.
-Craig began his public service career with the United States Environmental Protection Agency in Chicago from 1991 to 1993.
+Craig is the Research Council’s Research Director and primary researcher of education and school finance issues.
+Prior to becoming Research Director, Craig served as the Director of State Affairs and as a Senior Research Associate.
+During his graduate school studies, he worked for the Council as a Lent Upson-Loren Miller Fellow from 1993 to 1995.
+Before joining the Council in 2006, Craig worked for ten years as a fiscal analyst at both the Senate Fiscal Agency and the House Fiscal Agency.
+Before his time with the Michigan Legislature, Craig served as a Governor’s Management Intern in the Department of State, Office of Policy and Planning from 1995 to 1997.
+Craig began his working career with the United States Environmental Protection Agency in Chicago in 1991.

 West Michigan Office